hagnernils/ldgv/article.md

     return $ VPair (VChan r w) (VChan w r)
 ```
 A `send` on a channel in LDST is a partially applied function, that later gets applied to the argument that is sent.
-So for `(send channelname)` we return a closure that writes its argument to and then returns the channel.
+So for `(send channelname) 42` we return a closure that writes its argument `VInt 42` to and then returns the channel.
 ```haskell
   Send e -> do
       v <- interpret' e